CodeYourFuture/syllabus-archive/node-db/lesson3.md

 We are going to use AWS SDK for this.

 1. run `npm install --save aws-sdk`
-1. [load credentials](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-json-file.html) - create in the root of the project a file called `config.json`.
-We will load are keys from there
+1. [load credentials](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-json-file.html) - create in the root of the project a file called `config.json`add your access and secret keys
     ```javascript
     {
         "accessKeyId": "YOUR_ACCESS_KEY",